New York Coliseum: Construction and opening

 By the first anniversary of the Coliseum's opening, over three million people had visited the convention center.
 Additionally, 70% of the attached office building had been leased.
 The opening of the Coliseum, as well as other nearby projects such as a new tube for the Lincoln Tunnel, gave rise to a new zoning plan for the Far West Side of Manhattan.
 This rezoning allowed for a series of new developments in the formerly blighted Hell's Kitchen neighborhood.
 The number of renters in Hell's Kitchen also increased following the Coliseum's opening.

 In 1959, a bilateral agreement was made between the United States and Soviet Union.
 As part of the agreement, the American National Exhibition was to be held in Moscow, and the Russians were to host the Soviet National Exhibition at the New York Coliseum from June 29, 1959, to late July 1959.
 Sputnik, the Soviet satellite launched in 1957, was a focal point amidst exhibits on Soviet industry and agriculture, as were musical and theatrical performances.

 By 1967, the Coliseum had hosted 247 major events with a total of 24 million visitors.
 The Coliseum had a tax agreement with the city, wherein the city government would collect a portion of the TBTA's revenue rather than collect taxes on the Coliseum property.
 Within the first ten years of the Coliseum's opening, the city had collected almost $9.1 million from the TBTA.

 Up to the end of 1986, the Coliseum hosted 1,246 events.
 Conventions held at the Coliseum included the New York International Auto Show; the International Flower Show; the International Home Expo; the New York Coliseum Antiques Show; the National Photographic Show; and the Philatelic Exhibition.
 Until the 1970s, the Coliseum was usually hosting one show at any given time.
 However, the Coliseum had a limited amount of space, and exhibitions started to move to other cities with larger convention centers.
 A larger replacement, the Jacob K. Javits Convention Center, was announced in 1979.

-One particularly notable event was when Nirvana played at the Coliseum in 1993 during the height of their fame.
+One particularly notable event was when Nirvana played at the Coliseum in 1993.